 Are your curved stairs driving you round the bend?

-These issues can be worrying enough if you have a standard straight staircase, where all the steps are an equal size and depth and there is a sturdy, straight bannister rail to cling onto.
+These issues can be worrying enough if you have a standard straight staircase, where all the steps are an equal size and depth and there is a sturdy, straight banister rail to hold onto.
 But they can be much more exaggerated on a non-standard, curving staircase, or one which suddenly changes direction through a staircase return.

-Most modern houses are constructed to set building regulations, which govern and standardise things like the height of steps and depth of the tread.
-But this is not always the case in older houses, where the stairs will be a one-off, built on site when the house went up or in a local joiner’s workshop.
+Most modern homes are constructed to set building regulations, which govern and standardise things like the height of steps and depth of the tread.
+But this wasn’t always the case in older homes, where the stairs will be a one-off, built on site when the house went up or in a local joiner’s shop.

 Curved staircases can be especially quirky and peculiar.
 As they turn a corner the steps become ‘V’-shaped, narrower at one end than the other.
 They might also vary in height from one step to the next.
 In very old properties, such as country cottages and farmhouses, stone staircase are found.
 But over many years of use the stones become worn down, their edges smoothed off and ‘dipping’ in the middle.

-Older curved staircases are also less likely to have a reliable bannister rail, or any bannister at all.
-The difficulties of bending a substantial material like wood or metal around a curve make bannisters less practical and more expensive.
-Some curved staircases use ‘rope bannisters’, but these don’t give the same feeling of strength and security.
+Older curved staircases are also less likely to have a reliable banister rail, or any banister at all.
+The difficulties of bending a substantial material like wood or metal around a curve make banisters less practical and more expensive.
+Some curved staircases use ‘rope banisters’, but these don’t give the same feeling of strength and security.

 In short, if you’re starting to struggle with the stairs, a curved staircase – especially and older and ‘characterful’ one – can present particular problems.
 Sometimes those problems become so serious that people consider moving home, despite all the upheaval and expense it brings.
-Others take to living on the ground floor, creating a bedroom and basic bathroom facilities on a single level to avoid using the stairs, but effectively exiling themselves from half their home.
+Others opt for living on the ground floor, creating a bedroom and basic bathroom facilities on a single level to avoid using the stairs, but exiling themselves from half their home.

 Acorn has set new industry standards in developing its pioneering FastTrack® system for curved staircases.
-In the past, such staircases required a one-off rail to be measured and manufactured in a factory using traditional heavy engineering methods.
+Previously, such staircases needed a one-off stairlift rail to be designed and built in a factory using traditional heavy engineering.
 It was a time-consuming and expensive system, and had its limitations in making sure the stairlift would work smoothly and efficiently.